august95/dma-memory-allocator/README.md

 The driver has a char device which is accessible through /dev/dmamem after the driver has been probed.
 The compatibility string is "dmamem".
 Use mmap after the device has been opened to get the virutal pointer.

-  allocates DMA buffer on reserved no-map memory region in device-tree

   1. add to defconfig:

     CONFIG_DMAMEM_DRIVER=y